 Please visit our Provider Online Directory at https://providersearch.molinahealthcare.com to validate your information.
-Please notify your Provider Services Representative if your information needs to be updated or corrected.
+Please notify your Provider Services Representative at (855) 322-4079 if your information needs to be updated or corrected.

 Note: Some changes may impact credentialing.
 Providers are required to notify Molina of changes to credentialing information in accordance with the requirements outlined in the Credentialing section of this Provider Manual.